Move-Out Inspection Checklist for Florida Landlords

 How long does a Florida landlord have to return a security deposit?

 Under Florida Statute 83.49, a landlord has 15 days after the tenant vacates to return the full deposit if no deductions are made.
-If the landlord intends to keep any of it, a written itemized claim notice must be sent by certified mail within 30 days of move-out.
+If the landlord intends to keep any of it, a written itemized claim notice must be sent by certified mail or email within 30 days of move-out.

 What happens if a Florida landlord misses the 30-day deposit notice deadline?